viidalepp/auli/presentations.md

 ## lectures, seminars and conference presentations

+### 2023

+10.03.2023.
+Technology, Society and Artificial Intelligence.
+Online talk, WG 6 of the Lithme COST Action: Language in the Human Machine Era (LITHME).

+23.02.2023.
+Automation Bias and the Anthropomorphic Connotations of Artificial Intelligence.
+On Filters and Philters.
+FACETS Advanced Seminar in Philosophy of Communication 2022/2023.

 ### 2022

+12.12.2022.
+GPT-3: the reception and sociocultural functioning of large language generation models.
+Guest lecture, University of Wrocław.

+12.12.2022.
+The semiotic functioning of synthetic media.
+Guest lecture, University of Wrocław.

 3.11.2022.
 Narratives of artificial intelligence.
 Guest lecture in the course of general semiotics, Palacký University Olomouc.